Utopía nightclub fire: Fire

 At 2 a.m. on Saturday, in the booth that corresponds to the disk jockeys, a show with animals and fire was started.
 According to some of the survivors, to the side of the dance floor and in front of the DJ booth, several cans of gasoline had been placed to form a rectangle that suggested the stage for the show.
 In front were two large cages, one for the tiger and the other for the lion, while the chimpanzee and the horse were loose.

-At the moment when the people in charge of the show approached with their lit torches to light the gasoline cans; one of them, who had been standing in front of the cabin, raised the torch too high and caught fire on one of the eaves of the false wooden ceiling, igniting its acoustic foam.
+At the moment when the people in charge of the show approached with their lit torches to light the gasoline cans; one of them, who had been standing in front of the cabin, raised the torch too high, with the fire reaching one of the eaves of the false wooden ceiling, igniting its acoustic foam.
 In a matter of a few seconds, the cabin was lit.
 The young people who were watching the show from both levels of the club began to run to the only exit door that was marked.
 Those closest to the fire wanted to help.
 To put it out, beer and spirits were thrown at it, which fanned the flames.

 Faced with this situation, the staff of the shopping centre disconnected the electricity supply, the music was cut off, the light went out and the cries of the animals, frightened by the flames, sowed panic and despair in the attendees, who called the fire brigade.
 Rumours that the animals had escaped worsened the situation.
 When the rescue teams and the police arrived, they found a grim picture: people desperately running down the stairs and trying to breathe air, bodies lying on the ground, young people in a state of shock, others looking for their friends, and the smoke that flooded all levels of the disco.

 There were 29 young people who died poisoned by the gases that were emitted when burning the plastic material with which the columns of the premises were covered.
 In addition, the three-level venue became a death trap for the approximately 1,000 attendees, as it was found that there were no marked emergency exits.
 They also did not have fire extinguishers, alarms or water sprinklers.